-- Student Responses for protocol. - Test Administrators are responsible for collecting all nonscorable student work created from assistive technology devices.
+- Test Administrators are responsible for collecting all nonscorable student work created from assistive technology devices.
 Content must be deleted off all devices.
 Nonscorable student work must be securely shredded. - If the braille test booklet or answer document was disassembled, it must be reassembled for return.
 To reassemble test booklets or answer documents, the Test Administrator may staple or binder clip all pages for return.
 Failure to return all pages will be considered a breach of security.